gauravn17/cse-15l-lab-reports/lab5.md

 # Lab Report 5

-## 1. EdStem Post from Student : EDSTEM thread 05/06/23
+## 1. PART 1: EdStem Post from Student : EDSTEM thread 05/06/23

 ## **What environment are you using (computer, operating system, web browser, terminal/editor, and so on)?**

-Visual Studio Code & JUnit
+Visual Studio Code & JUnit on MAC OS.

 ## **Detail the symptom you're seeing.
 Be specific; include both what you're seeing and what you expected to see instead.
 Screenshots are great, copy-pasted terminal output is also great.
 Avoid saying “it doesn't work”.**